JamesClonk/notes/coffee.md

   - [ ] bloom 30s, then slowly pour everything in in 1 go
   - [x] add 100g, wait 30s, add 100g in second go?

-V60 no-bloom is very watery, but still retains the typical V60 dry-mouth feel.. not sure thats a good combo 🤔
+V60 no-bloom is very watery, more fruity, slightly more clear but still retains the typical V60 dry-mouth feel.. not sure thats a good combo or not 🤔

 ---